-A few notes.
-I would definitely use parchment paper for these for easier clean up.
-They released a lot of grease.
-In the future, I might even make them on a pan or rack with holes to let the grease drip away.
-Although well-cooked, they had a bit of a soggy bottom.
-Google also suggests starting with a pre-heated pan or using a hotter oven to start and then turning down the temperature.
+These sausage rolls release a lot of grease, so I recommend baking them on parchment paper for these for easier clean up.
+To minimize the soggy bottom even further, you can make them on a pan or rack with holes to let the grease drip away.
+Alternatively, Google suggests starting with a pre-heated pan or using a hotter oven to start and then turning down the temperature.

 Sausage roll filling

-- 1 lb ground pork or bulk sausage
+- 1 pound ground pork or bulk sausage

 - 2 cloves garlic